cbsd/reggae/README.md

 You need to install ansible on the host running provisioning.
 Typing `make` with such a service will create `myservice` CBSD jail and stop sendmail in it.

-If you need multiple jails, easiest way to configure a project is to have your services as github repositories as described above and your project `Makefile` as following:
+If you need multiple jails, the easiest way to configure a project is to have your services in github repositories as described above and your project `Makefile` as following:
 ```
 REGGAE_PATH = /usr/local/share/reggae
 SERVICES = myservice https://github.com/<user>/jail-myservice \